angwanqi/gcp-ai-bootcamp/cloudrun/deploy_vllm_cloudrun.md

 ```

 In another terminal window, type this curl command in the terminal to test the connection

+> [!NOTE]
+> Your first request might experience a delay of 5 minutes or more due to a cold start on Cloud Run, as it scales to zero instances when idle.
+For production environments, consider setting a minimum number of instances greater than zero to eliminate these cold starts.

 ```
 curl -X POST http://localhost:8080/v1/completions \